-- i.
-Projected project outcome in proposal (re-state): By the end of January 2017, 120 9th grade students will have had three opportunities to participate in remedial classes.
-Of the 120 9th grade students, 60% will increase their pretest baseline scores by 5 to 10 points by the end of the classes. - c.
+- Projected outcome in proposal (re-state): By the end of January 2018, 120 10th grade students will have had three opportunities to participate in remedial classes.
+Of the 120 10th grade students, 60% will increase their pretest baseline scores by 5 to 10 points by the end of the classes. - c.
 If after completing phase one of the project evaluation, it was determined that mid-grant programmatic changes are needed, please describe your plan for project improvement.